briannguyenhtnb/udacity-azuredevops-project2/README.md

 # Overview

-These projects will show you how to set up Continous Integration with Github Actions and Continous Deployment with Azure Pipelines
+These projects will show you how to set up Continous Integration with Github Actions and Continous Deployment with Azure Pipelines.
+The first one project is living on the ```github-actions``` branch and it will be used to demo CI with Github Actions.
+The second one project is living on the ```main``` branch, it will be used to demo Continuous delivery by using Azure DevOps Pipelines.

 ## Project Plan